 COVID-19 VISITING UPDATE: Please note our rules regarding hospital visits have changed.
 For the latest guidance on our visiting regulations, please visit this page.

-From Monday, 30th March, the hospital’s Paediatric Emergency Department will be co-located with the Paediatric Assessment Unit to form a dedicated Children’s Emergency Unit (CEU).
-This is to protect children and their families during the outbreak.
+We are pleased to announce our new Paediatric Emergency Department at Morriston Hospital, which is co-located with the Paediatric Assessment Unit to form a dedicated Children’s Emergency Unit (CEU).
+This is to protect children and their families during the Covid-19 pandemic.

 We are currently only allowing one parent or carer, and the entrance is drop off only.
 Parking is usual hospital parking areas.

 The pathway for GP referrals remains the same.

 Does your child have an outpatient's appointment at Singleton, Morriston or Hafan y Mor?
 Please follow this link for video advice to prepare them for their visit.

 Routine face to face Children's and Adolescents Mental Health Service (CAMHS) outpatient clinic appointments have been affected.
 Our clinicians are instead providing telephone consultations for advice, therapeutic support and medication monitoring.
 Face to face appointments are being offered on an individual basis as required to manage clinical need and risk.

 We hope to limit the impact of our reduced face to face clinic-based service and provide direct advice and support to children and young people and families at home with our enhanced CAMHS Telephone Single Point of Contact/Referral Line.
 This is an open access service for children and young people and families (as well as for professionals and partner agencies), providing telephone advice, support and referral triage.
 This service is available 9am – 5pm, Monday to Friday.
 Please contact 01639 862744.

 Children's Services have worked in collaboration with Bay Youth to create a leaflet to provide children with the support and information they need to help them in the Covid-19 pandemic.